MillennialTrader/Oracrew/README.md

 # OraCrew_KPA
-This is our first time competing in hackathon and had lots of fun in joining this Competition, we hope to be part of the future hackathons for Oracle Community, let me tell you a bit of background for our application:
+This is our first time competing in hackathon and had lots of fun in joining this Competition, we hope to be part of the future hackathons for Oracle Community, let me tell you a bit of a background for our application:

 Our application “Klima Pythia Analytika” – weather forecast application aims to provide accurate weather prediction for the F1 Racing Video Game